zhangys11/mc/README.md

 # package architecture

     experiments
-        each experiment has a related distribution
+        - classical / typical experiments in probability

     distributions
-        - common
+        - inclulde MC experiments that produce common distributions

+    samplings
-        - sampling
+        - sampling distributions of statistic used in hypothesis tests